LeetLLM

 Vision Transformers and Image EncodersLayer Normalization: Pre-LN vs Post-LN

 Vision Transformers showed why image patches need position.
-Text has the same problem: "The package left the warehouse" and "The warehouse left the package" use nearly the same words, but the order changes the meaning.
+Text has the same problem: "The model loaded the checkpoint" and "The checkpoint loaded the model" use nearly the same words, but the order changes the meaning.

 Self-attention has a surprising blind spot: by itself, it has no built-in notion of "first", "second", or "third" token.
 If you permute the input sequence, the outputs permute in the same way.
 This is called permutation equivariance, and it means the model needs a separate signal for where each token sits.

 Positional encoding injects word-order information into an architecture that would otherwise be order-blind.
-In this article, you'll learn why position information is needed, how the original sinusoidal approach works, and how relative methods like RoPE and ALiBi change long-context behavior.
+The first step is seeing why position information is needed, then comparing the original sinusoidal approach with relative methods such as RoPE and ALiBi for long-context behavior.

 The permutation equivariance problem